 There are a lot of people out there who want to start a clothing line, and suppliers get a lot of inquiries.
 Your message may get pushed to the bottom and never answered.

-Which is why I created templates you can use to email fabric suppliers (to make sure they’ll answer you!).
-Swipe my professional templates (fully customizable for your unique brand) so you can start sourcing fabric for your clothing line:
+Which is why I created templates you can use to email fabric suppliers to make sure they’ll answer you!
+Swipe my professional templates (fully customizable for you or your client’s unique brand) so you can start sourcing fabric for your clothing line:

 Wrapping it up: What to Do Next to Source Fabric for Your Clothing Line